cooleydw494/codemonkeys/README.md

 - Expansion of pre-packaged Automations, Monkey config options, and Builders
   - Particular focus on function calling support and pre-packaged Funcs
 - More intentional git strategy, and contribution docs/standards
+- Improve CLI UI in general, and accessibility-focused presets for Theme config

 ## Index

 ## Getting Started 🚀